 300g of stem ginger (approx 2 jars)

-1. Strain the stem ginger and leave the syrup to one side for later, to create a glaze.
-If the ginger is not already chopped, make sure you chop it up into small chunks.
+- Remove the stem ginger from the syrup.
+If the ginger is not already chopped, chop it into small chunks.

-2. Cream together the butter and sugars till light and fluffy.
-Then gradually beat in the eggs.
+- Cream together the butter and sugars until light and fluffy, then gradually beat in the eggs.

-3. Fold in the gluten free flour, the ground almonds, the baking powder and the ground ginger.
-Followed by the chopped stem ginger.
+- Fold in the gluten free flour, the ground almonds, the baking powder and the ground ginger, followed by the chopped stem ginger.
+I tend to add a couple of tablespoons of the ginger syrup into the sponge mix.

-4. Spoon the mixture into a prepared (lined or greased) baking tin, approx 10 inch wide.
+- Spoon the mixture into the prepared baking tin.
 Bake for 45-55 minutes.

-5. After the time, check your cake is baked all the way through by poking a skewer through the middle.
+- After the time, check your cake is baked all the way through by poking a skewer through the middle.
 If the skewer comes out clean, it is ready!
-Put it on a cooling rack to cool all the way through.
+Place onto a rack to cool all the way through.

-I hope you love this recipe as much me.
-Happy baking! 🙂
+I hope you love this recipe as much I do!